risk-first/website/Just-Risk.md

+---
+title: Just Risk
+description: An argument that all tasks in software development are focused on managing risks.
+---

 # Just Risk

 In this section, I am going to propose the idea that everything you do on a software project is Risk Management.